 It is surrounded by mountains on all sides and lies in close proximity to the Indo-China border.
 It is known for offering peace and tranquillity to its visitors.

-Importance of Yamunotri Temple
+Origin of Yamunotri River

 The Yamuna is one of the seven holy Ganas and the five Great Rivers of India.
 River Yamuna other name is Kalindi.